FIT Athletics and Recreation

 - Zine Club

-Student Ambassadors assist with Residential Life Move-In, Orientation Week, Registration, Grad Week, Weeks of Welcome, and other events throughout the academic year.
-Ambassadors attend monthly meetings per year and make a one-year commitment to the program.
-Ambassadors are paid leadership positions and can be identified through their “I LOVE FIT” shirts and merchandise.
+FIT Tiger LEADers assist with Residential Life Move-In, Orientation Week, Registration, Grad Week, Weeks of Welcome, and other events throughout the academic year.
+Tiger LEADers attend monthly meetings throughout the academic year and make a one-year commitment to the program.
+Tiger LEADers are paid leadership positions.

 FIT Honor Associations